LeastAuthority/leastauthority.com/ops/chargebee/create-plans/README.md

 4. If prompted to enable multicurrency, do so.
 5. Add as many additional currencies as desired.

+`create-plan-exe` will fail if it is run before all of the currencies it references are enabled.

 # Payment Gateway

 ChargeBee does not offer an API for configuring payment gateways.